Privacy notice

 • Health and wellbeing information relevant to your psychological needs (e.g. session notes, peer support offered)

-• Information about your preferences for service location and provider (e.g. venue
+• Information about your preferences for service location and provider (e.g. venue, virtual or in-person sessions attended)

-• Any accessibility or support needs (e.g. preferred language)
+• Any accessibility or support needs (e.g. preferred language, communication preferences)

 Why do we collect your data?

-• To manage your referral to your chosen or most appropriate NHS provider
+• Manage your referral to your chosen or most appropriate NHS provider

-The records collected will also help ensure you receive the best possible care from us.
+The records collected will help ensure you receive the best possible care from us.
 If we do not have accurate up to date information, this may impact on the services that we provide to you.
-There may also be some legal requirements where it is necessary to hold information about you.
-Where we have not collected your information directly ourselves, this will be clearly documented and/or stated to you.

-The Data Protection Act 2018 incorporates the UK General Data Protection Regulation (GDPR), which sets out the conditions for lawful processing of personal data.
-All IBPS Provider Trusts operate and process personal data under the following lawful basis conditions:
+We only use your data when the law allows us to.
+This includes using it to provide care and support.
+Data Protection laws set out the conditions for lawful processing of personal data.
+All IBPS Provider Trusts will process your personal data under the following lawful conditions:

 Personal data:

-• UK GDPR Article 6(1)(e): Performance of a task in the public interest
+• UK GDPR Article 6(1)(e): Performance of an official task (direct care)

 Special Category (Sensitive) data: